Ahmed-Laaziz/Real-Time-Machine-Learning/README.md

 ```
 This line in the above image(ml_consumer.js output) indicates the prediction of the model in real-time.
 The model utilizes 7 prior time-series logs as input and predicts the 8th time-series event.

+---

+<div align="center">⭐ Don't forget to star this repository if you find it helpful! ⭐</div>